 The mechanism of using food to cope typically happens at a subconscious level.
 A binge eater doesn’t often come into my office and say, “I’m really hurt because my father neglected me so I binge.”
 Instead, they talk about wanting to lose weight and getting angry with themselves for not having willpower.
 I often ask, “What percentage of the day do you think about food?”
 For people with BED, that number is usually around 80 to 90 percent, which is a signal that there’s deeper pain to unearth.

-Underneath this pain there is often a deep-seated self-hatred.
+Underneath this pain, there is often a deep-seated self-hatred.
 For instance, I coached a BED client who also struggled with childhood emotional neglect and she suffered from depression, anxiety, and self-esteem issues.
 She was angry that she couldn’t overcome one-sided relationships.
-As a child she was left to take care of her sibling while her mom worked and spent her off days with different men.
-She tend to get swallowed up in relationships and seeking approval and validation by performing for love.
+As a child, she was left to take care of her sibling while her mom worked and spent her off days with different men.
+She tends to get swallowed up in relationships and seek approval and validation by performing for love.
 As a young girl, she had always felt that she was a disappointment to her single mom, who often lost patience with her.
 She never felt that she fit in socially.
 She always felt like she was different, and something was missing from her life.
 Her relationship with her mom was nonexistent as she always found herself taking care of her after breakups due to her not being able to cope when rejected by men.
 The only communication was during those episodes of nurturing her mom back to health while listening to her make promises about finding a man to take care of them so they wouldn't have to worry about money.
-As a part of her wellness plan, we worked on her on money blocks, seeing herself through a more compassionate lens, developing her social skills, dealing with her emotional eating, anxiety, low mood, and finding purpose in her work.
-We discuss lesson that gave her clarity about emotional abandonment and childhood emotional neglect.
-Eventually she grew to love herself, and this transformation helped her to stop neglecting her on needs and stop bingeing.
+As a part of her wellness plan, we worked on her money blocks, seeing herself through a more compassionate lens, developing her social skills, dealing with her emotional eating, anxiety, and low mood, and finding purpose in her work.
+We discussed lessons that gave her clarity about emotional abandonment and childhood emotional neglect.
+Eventually, she grew to love herself, and this transformation helped her to stop neglecting her own needs and stop bingeing.

 Understanding that BED has a biological component helps people reduce the heavy self-blame they often carry.
 BED tends to run in families, and research suggests that people with BED have a blunted response to dopamine in the brain.
 Dopamine is the neurotransmitter involved in many cognitive and behavioral effects, including the feelings of pleasure we get from food.